rosmo/react-app-cloud-function-gcs-bucket/README.md

 The load balancer will take a while to get programmed and after a couple minutes, you should be able to use the application via the provisioned load balancer!

+*NEW:* You can also deploy a regional load balancer, which currently uses a Nginx based proxy to access the files in the bucket by setting `regional_lb = true`.

 ## Resulting URL map

 ```